The views of this article are the perspective of the author and may not be reflective of Confessions of the Professions.

 Drive a tractor-trailer combination or a truck with a capacity of at least 26,001 pounds Gross Vehicle Weight (GVW).
 May be required to unload truck.
 Requires commercial drivers’ license.
 Includes tow truck drivers.

 Sample of reported job titles:

-Delivery Driver, Driver, Line Haul Driver, Log Truck Driver, Over the Road Driver (OTR Driver), Production Truck Driver, Road Driver, Semi Truck Driver, Tractor Trailer Operator, Truck Driver
+Driver, Line Haul Driver, Log Truck Driver, Over the Road Driver (OTR Driver), Production Truck Driver, Road Driver, Semi Truck Driver, Tractor Trailer Operator, Truck Driver

 - Check vehicles to ensure that mechanical, safety, and emergency equipment is in good working order.